"They Are Different, Papa."

 "Mysticism is a way of life that transcends religion or dogma; therefore, it is often found at the foundation of the world's great religious systems including Christianity, Buddhism, Judaism, and Taoism."

-"Eastern masters say our visionary power lies in our pineal gland, that is our "third eye," the source of spiritual and prophetic energy.
-Now, in the New Millennium, comes the dramatic growth of this body deep with our brains, of these receiving antennas connected to the vast collective unconscious described by Jung.
+“Eastern masters say our visionary power lies in our pineal gland that is our"third eye," the source of spiritual and prophetic energy.
+Now, in the New Millennium, comes the dramatic growth of this body deep within our brains, of these receiving antennas connected to the vast collective unconscious described by Jung.
 Tapping in to our inner well opens the way to visions, to prophecies.
 Our antennas will be turned on and tuned in as they never have been before.
 The greatest mediums of all time are being born already; people will connect with the past and help lead us into the New Age.

 Mystics speak of powers of levitation, of raising the physical body with the power of the mind.
 Researchers have confirmed the existence of out-of-body experiences, of sending the spirit to explore outside of the spiritual body.
 The spiritual awakening that comes with the New Age brings not just the integration of science and spirituality, but a balance of spiritual and physical energy.